maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ### Open source foundations / .NET Foundation

-One attemp to fix some bullets from that list is in open source foundations, like [.NET Foundation](https://dotnetfoundation.org/).
+One attempt to fix some bullets from that list is in open source foundations, like [.NET Foundation](https://dotnetfoundation.org/).
 From [their FAQ](https://dotnetfoundation.org/about/faq):

 > We help projects stay focused on producing high-quality software without the legal and administrative